 git checkout branch-name

-For example, to switch to a branch called feature/new-feature
+For example, to switch to a branch called feature/new-feature, you can run:

 git checkout feature/new-feature